10 tips on how to find buyers on the European fresh fruit and vegetables market

 Most important international trade fairs in Europe

-Fruit Attraction: Fruit Attraction in Madrid (Spain) has gained importance over the last years, growing 10% in 2019 and attracting almost 100,000 visitors from 140 countries.
-In 2022, they hope to reach the same level of participants, receiving more than 1,000 buyers, retail purchase managers, importers and wholesalers from all over the world.
-In the online exhibitor list, you can find the participating companies.
+Fruit Attraction | Fruit Attraction in Madrid (Spain) has gained importance over the last years.
+This trade fair achieved record figures in 2024 with 2,201 exhibitors.
 Compared with Fruit Logistica, you will find a relatively large number of southern European companies.
-However, the timing can also be a good reason to visit Fruit Attraction – the exhibition normally takes place in October, almost 4 months before Fruit Logistica.
-Fruit Attractions has also launched “LiveConnect”, a trade community platform and professional social network for the fruit and vegetable sector connecting businesses 365 days a year.
+The timing can also be a good reason to visit Fruit Attraction – the exhibition normally takes place at the beginning of October, almost four months before Fruit Logistica.
+You can find the participating companies from previous fairs in the online exhibitors’ catalogue.
+Fruit Attraction has also launched “LiveConnect”, a trade community platform and professional social network for the fruit and vegetable sector connecting businesses 365 days a year. |

 Congresses and national events

-Macfrut: Macfrut in Rimini (Italy) presents a wide variety of companies that are active in fresh produce.
-The trade fair is ideal to get to know Italian buyers of fresh fruit and vegetables, which you can find in the exhibitors catalogue.
+Macfrut | Macfrut in Rimini (Italy) presents a wide variety of companies that are active in fresh produce.
+The trade fair is ideal to get to know Italian buyers of fresh fruit and vegetables, which you can find in the exhibitors’ catalogue.
 The event has less international appeal than Fruit Logistica and Fruit Attraction.
-In 2021, they attracted 800 exhibitors and 32,500 visitors.
-The Tropical Fruit Congress during the fair may attract a more selective group of potential buyers of tropical fruit.
+In 2024, they attracted 1,320 exhibitors and 56,200 visitors.
+During the fair, there is usually an additional event or congress to attract a more select group of potential buyers, such as the Berry Area and the International Potato Symposium at Macfrut 2025. |

-The London Produce Show: The London Produce Show is a specific networking event and can be interesting when the United Kingdom is your target market.
-It mainly exhibits British companies that supply fresh fruit and vegetables, and related services and technologies.
+The London Produce Show | The London Produce Show is a specific networking event and can be interesting when the United Kingdom is your target market.
+It mainly exhibits British companies that supply fresh fruit and vegetables, and related services and technologies. |

-The German Fruit & Vegetable Congress: The German Fruit & Vegetable Congress or “Deutscher Obst & Gemüse Kongress” (DOGK) is a 1-day event with plenary presentations and parallel forums about all the major current issues in the supply chain.
-Participating companies include European importers as well as German retailers, which makes it a relevant venue if you can find a way to meet them efficiently within a day.
-Being able to communicate in German is highly recommended.
+The German Fruit & Vegetable Congress | The German Fruit & Vegetable Congress or ‘Deutscher Obst & Gemüse Kongress’ (DOGK) is a two-day event with 400+ visitors that features presentations and forums on supply chain trends.
+Participating companies in 2024 included European importers and German retailers, making it a key networking venue for the German fresh produce industry.
+Being able to communicate in German is highly recommended. |

-Medfel: Medfel is a trade show in France for all types of companies that are active in fresh fruit and vegetables, mainly from the Mediterranean region.
-You can expect purchasers from retailers, producers, importers and technology providers, which you can find through the exhibitor list (mostly in French).
+MedFEL | MedFEL is a trade show in Perpignan, France for all types of companies that are active in fresh fruit and vegetables, mainly from the Mediterranean region.
+You can expect purchasers from retailers, producers, importers and technology providers, which you can find through the exhibitor list (mostly in French). |

 Specialised events and trade fairs